CoxOffensiveSec/Spoofy/README.md

 Lots of cool stuff built into this, you can specify the rhost, attachments, sender address, recipient file (emails one per line), ect.
 Im done for today Cheers!

+-------Update-------
+Today is 10/11/2024
+I have submitted the issue to Microsoft, due to the general lack of acknowledgement of the issue, I've decided to release this tool to the public.

+Cox Offensive Security is not legally responsible for the use of this tool, this tool should only be used on O365 tenants you have permission to assess/use/test/ect.

+Enjoy!